jmbejara/ftsfr/README.md

     - For **corporate bonds**, we use ten portfolios sorted on yield spreads from Nozawa (2017).
 These portfolios are based on a comprehensive bond data set combining TRACE, the Lehman bond database, and others, starting in 1973.

   - For **sovereign bonds** we use six portfolios from Borri and Verdelhan (2012).
 These portfolios are based on a twoway sort on a bond's covariance with the US equity market return and the bond's Standard & Poor's credit rating.
-  - **Options:** For options, we use 54 portfolios of S&P 500 index options sorted on moneyness and maturity from Constantinides, Jackwerth and Savov (2013), split by contract type (27 call and 27 put portfolios), and starting in 1986\.
-Portfolio returns are leverage-adjusted, meaning that each option portfolio is combined with the risk-free rate to achieve a targeted market beta of one.

   - For **foreign exchange**, we combine two datasets of currency portfolios to arrive at a total of 12 portfolios.
 First is the set of six currency portfolios sorted on the interest rate differential from Lettau et al. (2014).
 Second is the set of six currency portfolios sorted on momentum from Menkhoff, Sarno, Schmeling and Schrimpf (2012).
   - For **commodities**, we use returns to commodity futures from the Commodities Research Bureau.
 We begin from the list of 31 commodities in Table 1 of Yang (2013).
 For each commodity, we form an equal-weighted portfolio of all futures contracts with maturities up to four months.
 These 31 commodities differ in their availability, with some samples only available for a few years.
 To balance the benefits of a long sample and many commodities, we include in our dataset 23 commodity portfolios with at least 25 years of returns data.
   - For **CDS**, we construct 20 portfolios sorted by spreads using individual name 5-year contracts.
 The data are from Markit and begin in 2001\.
 We focus on 5-year CDS for the well known reason that these are the most liquid contracts.
 Our definition of CDS returns follows Palhares (2013).